cdrice26/chefdeck-python-api/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Note that third party libraries are bundled with the final project, and remain under their respective licenses - see [third_party_licenses](third_party_licenses) for details.

+Ingredient merging uses WordNet, a registered trademark of Princeton University.
+Princeton University "About WordNet."
+WordNet.
+Princeton University.
+2010.